trec-decision/trec-decision.github.io/index.md

 More information on the assessing guidelines is available [here](https://github.com/trec-decision/trec-decision.github.io/raw/master/docs/AssessingGuidelines.pdf)

 ## Evaluation of Runs
+The submitted runs will be evaluated with respect to the following measures proposed by Lioma et al. (ICTIR'17, https://doi.org/10.1145/3121050.3121072):
+* Normalised Local Rank Error (NLRE): compares the rank position of documents pairwise and checks for errors, where errors are defined as misplacements of documents, i.e. a relevant or credible document placed after a not relevant or not credible document.
+The measure is originally defined to deal with relevance and credibility, but it has been extended to consider all the three aspects: relevance, credibility and correctness.
+* Normalised Weighted Cumulative Score (nWCS): is based on nDCG, it generates a single label out of the multiple aspects and computes the standard nDCG.
+* Convex Aggregating Measure (CAM): considers each aspect separately and computes either AP or nDCG with respect to the ranking obtained with single aspects.
+Finally it computes the average AP or nDCG across the aspects.
-The primary evaluation measure will combine relevance and credibility and be either one of the measures proposed by Lioma et al. (ICTIR'17, https://doi.org/10.1145/3121050.3121072) or a modified version of one of those measures.
-When we select the final measure, we will announce it.
-We will also evaluate runs in terms of traditional relevance measures, e.g. nDCG and MAP, with a goal of comparing performance measures between the relevance only measures and the measures that combine relevance and credibility.
-We may also evaluate runs in terms of a new measure that combine relevance and correctness, i.e. the information in a document should be both relevant and correct.
+We will also evaluate runs in terms of traditional relevance measures, e.g. nDCG and MAP, with a goal of comparing performance measures between the relevance only measures and the measures that combine relevance, credibility and correctness.

 ## Schedule
 #### 2019